Wildlife Recording in the North Isles

 Where do I send my records?

-to the County Recorders for the different species groups.
+You can send individual wildlife records or a batch of records collected over a period of time.
+Send them directly to one of Orkney's County Recorders for the different species groups.
 Their details can be found on the Orkney Field Club website here.

 Target species and special projects